What is the importance of Travel Insurance? Or any Insurance?

 When you drive with your car, you use only the four wheels.
 But still we all keep one spare.
 Why?
 99% of the time it is just lying idle.
 Then why do people invest in such spare wheel?

-Ask someone who was stranded in those far off region or in a no-man’s land with flat tyre and had no spare wheel.
-This is exactly the situation with the Travel Insurance too.
+Ask someone who was stranded in those far off region or in a no man’s land with a flat tire and had no spare wheel.
+This is exactly the situation with Travel Insurance too.

 In the last 20 years of my travel, I have faced the problem of delayed baggage more than a few times.
 And twice been in hospital and it was the insurance that came handy in all these situations.

-So, I thought I should compile a post to help others on the importance of having the Travel Insurance.
+So, I thought I should compile a post to help others on the importance of Travel Insurance.
 And here is it.

 Change is Permanent